 The implementation manual is detailed and easy to understand, and it has all the pertinent programmatic and theoretical information nicely displayed.
 All materials and training are comprehensive and support the implementation and overall management of the program.
 On- and off-site technical assistance is also available through the developer.
-Implementation and supervision checklists, outcome measures, and a suggested performance review format are provided to support quality assurance.
+Implementation and support quality assurance.